-A hit at the Edinburgh Festival last year, Cautionary Kate has recently ran at the King’s Head Theatre in London.
+A hit at the Edinburgh Festival last year, Cautionary Kate has recently ran at the King’s Head Theatre.
 Starring Katie Sherrard and directed by Sadie Spencer, this one-woman show focuses on a young woman trying to remember the events of the previous evening.
 Two voices are everpresent in her head – her id/ego: positive, reassuring, a buffer to the niggling doubts she has.
 Then there is her superego: chastising, negative and wanting ‘Kate’ to face reality and some cold, hard facts.

 It’s a straightforward premise, but what really makes the show is Sherrard’s physical performance.
 Almost everything she does engenders a laugh from the audience, either interacting with them directly or fantasising about being successful or popular like a modern day Walter Mitty.

 I confess I didn’t know too much about the show prior to seeing it, but I think that worked to my advantage, not having any expectations.
 From the word go I laughed.
 And laughed.
 And laughed.